bitsagarob/BIP0352-index-server-specification/README.md

 ## Motivation

+The goal of this specification is to provide a unified standard for Silent Payments wallet and service developers to implement receive support.
+The Electrum protocol provides a great model for how wallet-server communication works today, demonstrating efficient client-server interactions for lightweight Bitcoin wallets.
+This specification is not meant to replace the Electrum protocol but to extend it to support Silent Payments, leveraging its proven architecture to enhance privacy and efficiency.

-The goal of this spec is to provide a unified standard for Silent Payments wallet and service developers to use when implementing receive support.
-Although it might appear that index servers are only necessary for [light client support](https://github.com/setavenger/BIP0352-light-client-specification) (wallets that go offline for periods of time) removing the scanning operation from wallets improves the user experience, speeds up and simplifies wallet receiving implementations.
-Minimizing the time it takes for users to confirm on chain balance when opening a wallet will match existing expectations for user experience.
-Another benefit to having a common spec for tweak services is developers can iterate on wallet or server improvements once and not require massive coordination on upgrade compatibility.
+Although it might appear that index servers are only necessary for [light client support](https://github.com/setavenger/BIP0352-light-client-specification), reducing scanning operations for wallets improves the user experience, speeds up, and simplifies wallet receiving implementations.
+Minimizing the time it takes for users to confirm on-chain balance when opening a wallet aligns with existing expectations for user experience.
+Another benefit of having a common specification for tweak services is that developers can iterate on wallet or server improvements once, without requiring extensive coordination for upgrade compatibility.

+## Current Landscape

+[blindbit](https://github.com/setavenger/blindbit-oracle), [cake wallet](https://github.com/cake-tech/blockstream-electrs) and [silentiumd](https://github.com/louisinger/silentiumd) have completed indexing server solutions that are being leveraged by wallet developers today.
+The current approaches successfully dervive tweaks and perform additional scan operations but there is no clear definition of what role each service provides to the wallet.
+A wallet team could not swap services without signficant changes to wallet design.
+Once this specification is solidified each of the current implementations will have a framework to align data formats and validate data integrity.

+- blindbit-oracle
+  - dana-wallet
+  - BDK + kyoto
+- cake-esplora
+  - cake wallet

 ## Hosted Service Scanner Models